 Do Squirrels Eat Birds?

-We already know that squirrels love bird seed and that’s why you need to invest in a squirrel proof bird feeder.
-Although squirrels are predominantly herbivorous, they have been known to eat bird eggs, young birds and smaller animals if their food source is scarce.
+Squirrels love eating birdseed and will continue eating it until the feeder runs out and that’s why you need to invest in a squirrel proof bird feeder.
+Although squirrels are predominantly herbivorous, they have been known to eat bird eggs, young birds, and smaller animals if their food source is scarce.

 They absolutely love eating birdseed, suet, and some will even eat dead birds and their eggs.
 We’re taking a closer look at what you need to know about the types of squirrels that will eat from your backyard birds and nests.